eliasnosrati/eliasnosrati.github.io/index.md

 <p><br></p>
 <p><br></p>
 <p><br></p>
-<p style="text-align: justify;"><span style="font-size: 18px;">I am the Peter J. Braam Junior Research Fellow in Global Wellbeing at Merton College, University of Oxford.
-My principal research interests are in political economy, population health, and statistical methods.
-My empirical research focus is on unequal life chances and their multilevel determinants.</span></p>
+<p style="text-align: justify;"><span style="font-size: 18px;">I am a research fellow at the University of Oslo and Fafo Institute for Labour and Social Research.
+My principal research interests are in social inequality and public policy.
+The bulk of my published work is concerned with the political economy of unequal life chances, with a special emphasis on the institutional determinants of population health patterns.
+My ongoing work is primarily concerned with the political economy of fiscal and monetary policy, including optimal taxation and international macro-finance.
+I am also interested in developing tractable formal models that combine insights from different disiplines to connect theory and data in novel ways. </span></p>